 Congratulations, together we’ve made it through the production stage of your project and we’re now entering into the domain of post-production.
 Most of our clients find this to be an extremely exciting time because this is when your video(s) really start to take shape.

-We decided to create this document because no doubt, you will be keen to provide feedback however, whilst all feedback is welcome, certain feedback is more actionable than others and we wanted to provide you with a framework with which to get the most out of this part of the process.
+We decided to create this document because no doubt, you will be keen to provide feedback however, whilst all feedback is welcome, certain feedback is more actionable than others and we wanted to provide a framework with which to get the most out of this part of the process.

 The following 5 points are designed to help you provide actionable feedback but please don’t feel like you need to censure yourself.
 In our experience, it is usually better to say how you feel sooner rather than later, if only because the sooner your feedback it is received, the sooner it can be implemented into your films.